doctorray117/minecraft-ondemand/README.md

   - Any additional stuff you want from [Minecraft Docker Server Docs]
 - Mount Points: `data` mounted to `/data`

 Add a second container.
 Call it `minecraft-ecsfargate-watchdog`.
-If using Twilio to alert you when the server is ready, all four twilio variables must be specified.
+If using Twilio to alert you when the server is ready and when it turns off, all four twilio variables must be specified.
-- Image: doctorray/minecraft-ecsfargate-watchdog (source for this container within this project if you want to build/host it yourself)
+- Image: `doctorray/minecraft-ecsfargate-watchdog` (source for this container within this project if you want to build/host it yourself)
 - Essential: YES checked
 - Environmental Variables
   - `CLUSTER` : `minecraft`